cragonnyunt/Kattis-Solutions/README.md

 >Don't just ~~copy~~ 🤣🤣

-More new solutions are going be added soon
+More new solutions are going to be added soon

 [Go to my Kattis Profile](https://open.kattis.com/users/khin-nyunt)